 - Detecting and reporting RAN and UPF timing synchronization status to TSCTSF.

-Editor's note: What the RAN and UPF timing synchronization status consists of is FFS.

 - NG-RAN and UPF/NW-TT can detect timing synchronization degradation/failure/improvement locally.

-NOTE: The detection is performed based on information provided by time synchronization protocols used in the transport network for both RAN and UPF, or, in the case of NG-RAN, using information provided by a local GNSS receiver.
+NOTE 1: The detection is performed based on information provided by time synchronization protocols used in the transport network for both RAN and UPF, or, in the case of NG-RAN, using information provided by a local GNSS receiver.
 However, in any case, the details on how exactly NG-RAN/UPF detects timing synchronization degradation/failure/improvement locally are beyond the scope of 3GPP.